nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         * `iedit x` with at least 1 valid parameter given and where `x` is either a non-positive number or not a number at all.
 E.g. `iedit -1 r/01-234` and `iedit a d/ABCDEF`. <br>
           Expected: An error message indicating the type of error.
         * `iedit x` with at least 1 invalid parameter given and where `x` is a valid index. <br>
-          Expected: An error message indicating the constraints of the invalid paramter.
+          Expected: An error message indicating the constraints of the invalid parameter.

 5. Closing issues

     1. Prerequisites: There is at least 1 issue with status `Pending`.

-    2. Test case: `iclo x` where x is the index of a issue with status `Pending`. <br>
+    2. Test case: `iclo x` where x is the index of an issue with status `Pending`. <br>
        Expected: The issue's status is set to `Closed`.

-    3. Test case: `iclo x` where x is the index of a issue with status `Closed`. <br>
+    3. Test case: `iclo x` where x is the index of an issue with status `Closed`. <br>
        Expected: An error message indicating that the issue is already closed.

 6. Delete issues